 For decades, visitors couldn’t leave County Cork without a trip to the Blarney Stone to earn “the gift of the gab”.

-But these days, visitors are just as likely to be in University College Cork to earn a BSc in Genetics.
+These days, however, visitors are just as likely to be in University College Cork to earn a BSc in Genetics.

 Over the past decade, Ireland has risen to be a leading, world-ranked, study abroad destination.

 Significant government investment in higher education and innovation has put Ireland in the top 1% in terms of research impact, and has enticed the world’s most innovative companies to establish European HQs here.
 Wrap that in the setting of a safe, friendly country, and it’s no wonder Ireland is the seventh most popular study abroad destination for US students.

 As a result, Ireland’s fast-growing field of international education is an exciting place to be.
 If you’re studying education, higher education administration, or career counselling, you’ll love this placement.

-You’ll learn to develop and implement study abroad programs, working with students and faculty directly to tick both academic and adventure boxes.
-You’ll gain insight into the Irish Higher Education Systems and markets, and learn skills in student advising, marketing, event planning and outreach along the way.
+You’ll learn to develop and implement study abroad programmes, working with students and faculty directly to tick both academic and adventure boxes.
+You’ll gain insight into the Irish higher education systems and markets, and learn skills in student advising, marketing, event planning and outreach along the way.

-This placement is ideal for students who want to work in study abroad, student services or academic department at a university.
+This placement is ideal for students who want to work in a study abroad, student services or academic department at a university.